 Statement of Intent

-- One to two pages should clearly outline the prospective student's (a) intended enrollment (fall admission only), (b) intended concentration, (c) autobiographical statement, (d) education and professional goals, (e) area of interest for future research, and (f) how your interest fits with faculty in your chosen area of study.
+One to two pages is sufficient to address intended enrollment (fall admission only), intended concentration, autobiographical statement, education and professional goals, and areas of interest for future research.

 Three Letters of Recommendation

 Letters should be from professors who are able to comment on your qualifications and academic ability for doctoral study.
 Consideration will be made based upon the content of these letters.
 Please make certain the recommenders know they must submit a letter as well as evaluate the applicant on a series of qualities (done when submitting the letter).